Which Keeps More: Gumroad or Lemon Squeezy?

 Simplicity.
 Gumroad is famously fast to set up for a one-off product or a "pay what you want" link.
 Lemon Squeezy leans toward software, licenses, and subscriptions.

-Where Lemon Squeezy pulls ahead
+Where Does Lemon Squeezy Pull Ahead?

 Subscriptions and SaaS.
 Lemon Squeezy is built for recurring revenue, license keys, and software delivery, with a cleaner subscription engine.
 (It adds 0.5% on subscription payments and 1.5% on international cards — still well under Gumroad's direct rate.)